 How to cook chow mein?

 To make chow mein first boil noodles to soften them then drain.
 Heat cooking oil in a big skillet over medium flame.
 Add chopped onion and ginger and fry until they turned brown.
 Now add different types of veggies and spices.
 Stir fry them then add sauces and ketchup like soya sauce, fish sauce, tomato ketchup, green chili sauce, etc. finally add the boiled noodles and mix well.
 You may add some protein like chicken, scrumble eggs or any types of meat.
 Stir fry and make it a little crispy.

 How to cook lo mein?

-Like chow mein wheat-flour egg noodles are also used in lo mein.
+Like chow mein, wheat-flour egg noodles are also used in lo mein.
 The making style of lo mein is almost the same as chow mein.
-Stir-fried veggies and proteins are also added in lo mein.
-But in case of lo mein more sauces are used than chow mein.
+Stir-fried veggies and proteins are also added to lo mein.
+But in the case of lo mein, more sauces are used than chow mein.

 To make lo mein stir fry the veggies then add light sauces and pre-cooked proteins.
 Mix them well then add boiled noodles.
 Just toss the noodles with them then serve.
 As the noodles are just tossed so lo mein is softer than chow mein.

 Chow mein vs lo mein – Which is better?

 It totally depends on your taste.
 Some people like chow main, on the other hand, some people like lo mein.
 In lo mian more sauces are used usually.
 So, people who like soft noodles with more sauces, choose lo main.
 The sauce is the main ingredient of this dish.